 Sage Patanjali was considered the first source of knowledge for Yoga.
 He described eight limbs and the actual purpose of Yoga.
 But as the years passed by, newer forms of Yoga introduced by BKS Iyengar, Bikram, etc have gained popularity.
 Still the original classification of Yoga types is the one provided by Patanjali.
 He believed the purpose of Yogasanas is to find higher awareness.

 According to our ancient scripture, Bhagvad Gita, Yoga has five paths:

-Vinyasa Yoga: Vinyasa Yoga is a series of asanas practiced one after the other seamlessly with proper breath control.
+Vinyasa Yoga is a series of asanas practiced one after the other seamlessly with proper breath control.
 Any sequence of asanas can be termed as Vinyasa.
 It is a more physically challenging practice with focus on energy and endurance.
 Main benefits of Vinyasa include:

 - It helps build muscle strength as the transition between different poses at a fast pace requires strength.

 - It builds better sense of balance and stability.